xen0vas/UserManager/README.md

 ###How to Install
 -----------------

-- download the contents from git repo ( e.g. put them in /opt directory)
+- download the contents from git repo ( e.g. put them in `/opt directory`)

-- go to the folder you downloaded the app (e.g. /opt/usermanager)
+- go to the folder you downloaded the app (e.g. `/opt/usermanager`)

 > `cd /opt/usermanager`

-- run qmake
+- compile with qt compiler

 > `qmake`

-- Makefile will be created
+- `Makefile` will be created

 - in order for the program to be succesfully compiled at newer Linux distributions add `-std=c++0x` directive when compile with `g++`.
 Thats because newer Linux dists use the new C++ standard.
-Just change the following Line in Makefile
+Just change the following Line in `Makefile`

 > `CXXFLAGS      = -std=c++0x -pipe -O2 -Wall -W -D_REENTRANT $(DEFINES)`